 CoralLee Looney was a victim of domestic violence.
 She moved to Fort Wayne from New Jersey with her ex-husband.
 Her parents are deceased, and she didn’t have any other family members to turn to.
 She went to the YWCA women’s shelter where she met Brightpoint family development case manager Jocelyn.

 “[Brightpoint] was a godsend… I have five children.
 It’s rough trying to get everything financially stable,” CoralLee says.

 At Brightpoint, CoralLee received Emergency Solutions Grant funds, which paid for her house rent for a year.
 With this assistance, she was able to put all her income toward taking care of her children and paying other expenses.
 She was even able to save some money.
 So once the assistance ended, she had a good stable foundation to continue on.

 She was fortunate to have a temporary job that turned into permanent employment.
-She says her employer was so understand of her situation and held her job for her while she transition from shelters to housing and getting her children situated.
+She says her employer was so understanding of her situation and held her job for her while she transitioned from shelters to housing and getting her children situated.